-Doppler ultrasound can be useful to visualize blood flow.
+Doppler ultrasound can be used to visualize blood flow.
 Extracardiac diseases like arterial or venous stenosis can be identified as the cause of heart stress, cyanosis or syncope, so that on a primary cardiac disease can be ruled out.

 Echocardiography can be done via transthoracic or a transesophageal approach.
-This will identify ejection fraction, cardiac wall motion and morphology, as well as valvular function (ability to close, open, rapidity of trans valvular flow).
-In addition, the pathological causes of blood flow abnormalities (i.e. reflux) and turbulences can be identified.
+This will identify ejection fraction, cardiac wall motion, and morphology, as well as valvular function (ability to close, open, rapidity of transvalvular flow).
+In addition, the pathological causes of blood flow abnormalities (i.e. reflux) and turbulence can be identified.
 The ejection fraction can be calculated.

 Additional methods are useful in diagnosis.
 Computed tomography (CT), particularly the newest helical CTs with three-dimensional reconstruction, can help quantify coronary calcification.
 Cardiac magnetic resonance imaging (MRI) may allow for the detection of malformations of the heart or heart vessels, valvular malformations, tumors and thrombi.
 Older infarction scars or myocarditis can be made visible by different contrast agents.

 Cardiac catheter examination and percardiocentesis are invasive techniques used in cardiac diagnostics: the latter is used for the treatment of pericardial effusion to relieve the heart and possibly perform microbiological diagnostics (inflammatory heart diseases).

 During cardiac catheterization (also known as cardiac angiography), the cardiac catheter can be placed as a right or left ventricular catheter.
 In doing so, this procedure will allow measurement of pressures, visualization of the coronary vessels, myocardial biopsies can be taken and, if necessary, electrophysiological measurements (rhythm diagnostics) can be taken.